Christianity Explained, 9 - A Changing Christian

 “Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.” - Matthew 22:37-40

-Being practical, this even means looking after ourselves and being healthy, not from a selfish perspective, as this enables us to be fresh and stronger to literally put God and others first.
+Being practical, this even means looking after ourselves and being healthy, not from a selfish perspective, as this enables us to be fresh and stronger to put God and others first literally.

 We also need to love, protect, grow, and lead in our own families in whatever capacity, whether spouses, children and parents, or through extended facilities.
 The family unit is key, and God sees our current behaviour and life at home and family as essential above other things.